 When pruning any woody plant, it’s best to use tools with sharp blades.
 Bypass-blade hand pruners and loppers are ideal because anvil types crush delicate growth tissue.
 Dull power shears tear foliage rather than cut it, leaving behind unsightly and marred leaves.
 For larger branches, saws specifically sold for pruning trees and shrubs cut cleanly and are easier to use than your neighbor’s reciprocating saw.

-Danielle Sherry is an assistant editor.
+Danielle Sherry is the executive editor.

 Photos, except where noted: Jennifer Benner.
-Illustrations: Chuck Lockhart
+Illustrations: Chuck Lockhart.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.